 New Apprenticeships Automation and Controls Engineering Technician

-Where the role is based inside a manufacturing (discrete or process), logistics or utilities environments, a fully competent Automation & Control Engineering Technician will be able to install, maintain, fault find and optimise hardware and software for automation systems.
+- where the role is based inside a manufacturing (discrete or process), logistics or utilities environments, a fully competent Automation and Controls Engineering Technician will be able to install, maintain, fault-find and optimise hardware and software for automation systems

-Where the role is based in a service provider, OEM (Original Equipment Manufacturer) or approved solutions provider in large or SME (Small to Medium Enterprise) companies, the Automation & Control Engineering Technician will be the interface between the vendor and it’s customer and will be able to competently provide high quality, engineering services such as installation, commissioning, fault finding (the activity of testing an installation prior to handover) and support.
+- Where the role is based in a service provider, OEM (Original Equipment Manufacturer) or approved solutions provider in large or SME (Small to Medium Enterprise) companies, the Automation and Controls Engineering Technician will be the interface between the vendor and its customer and will be able to competently provide high-quality, engineering services such as installation, commissioning, fault-finding (the activity of testing an installation prior to handover) and support.

 This occupation will give employers the ability to maintain successful operational capability.

 In order to meet the apprenticeship standards, apprentices must: